ibm-cloud-docs/mas-ms/support.md

 Support for MAS Dedicated can be obtained by submitting a support case through the [IBM support portal](https://www.ibm.com/mysupport){: external}.
 You must have an [IBMid](https://myibm.ibm.com){: external} and be [registered for support](/docs/mas-ms?topic=mas-ms-getting-started-with-ibm-maximo-application-suite-dedicated#how-to-register-for-mas-support) before you can [create a case](/docs/mas-ms?topic=mas-ms-getting-started-with-ibm-maximo-application-suite-dedicated#how-to-create-a-case).
 Cases are reviewed based on the severity level assigned.
 Please see table below for further details.

+Before submitting a case, check to see if your issue can be addressed using the [Self Service Portal (SSP)](/docs/mas-ms?topic=mas-ms-ssp#supported-requests).
+If a case/ticket is submitted to execute a request that is available on the Self Service Portal, the case will be rejected and closed.
+Customers can open a case if their job fails in the Self Service Portal.
+Be sure to include detail of failed job in the case.
+Please note as more Self Service features are added to Self Service Portal, the expectation is that customers will use this functionality in lieu of submitting individual support cases.

 | Case Severity Level | Description | Response Time Objective | Response Time Coverage |
 | -------------- | -------------- | -------------- | -------------- |
 | 1 | Critical Business Impact/Service Down: Business critical functionality is inoperable or critical interface has failed.
 This should be used for Production environments only and indicates an inability to access services resulting in a critical impact on operations. | Within 1 hour | 24x7 |